openstack/openstack-ansible/doc/source/install-guide/configure-ceilometer.rst

     # apt-get install mongodb-server mongodb-clients python-pymongo

-2. Edit the ``/etc/mongodb.conf`` file and change the bind_ip to the management interface of the node your running this on.
+2. Edit the ``/etc/mongodb.conf`` file and change the bind_ip to the management interface of the node the service is running on.

   .. code-block:: shell-session